-Finally, we have run additional tests in which the mesh cells are not aligned with the viscosity jump (by using an odd number of cells in each direction), and have confirmed previous results that a nonaligned jump limits the convergence order to $\mathcal{O}(h^1)$ for the velocity and $\mathcal{O}(h^{1/2})$ for the pressure (Kronbichler et al. 2012; Thielmann et al. 2014).
-The choice of finite element, particle method, and number of PPC does not influence this result and does not limit the convergence order any further.
+Finally, we have run additional tests in which the mesh cells are not aligned with the viscosity jump (by using an odd number of cells in each direction), and have confirmed previous results that a non-aligned jump limits the convergence order to $\mathcal{O}(h^1)$ for the velocity and $\mathcal{O}(h^{1/2})$ for the pressure [Kronbichler et al.(2012), Thielmann et al.(2014)].
+The choice of finite element, particle method, and number of particles per cell does not influence this result and does not limit the convergence order any further.

 In summary, these experiments show the importance of the choice of PPC and particle interpolation method in practical applications, and that their optimal choices differ depending on whether the particles only carry density, or also viscosity information, and also depend on the continuity of the viscosity.
-In particular, we may need to grow the number of PPC as $O(h^{-1})$ or even $O(h^{-2})$ to retain the convergence order of the finite element scheme if the expected convergence order is better than $\mathcal{O}(h^2)$.
-This requires choosing between one of three options: (i) One needs to use a potentially very large number of PPC to retain the accuracy of the Stokes discretization; in particular, if high accuracy is required or the computations are in three space dimensions.
-This may be prohibitively expensive, however; for example, in the $Q_3 \times Q_2$ solution of the SolCx case with $h = \frac{1}{128}$ and PPC = 25, 600 (see Table 3), the particle operations associated with the one time step we solve account for some 95 per cent of the overall run time. (ii) One accepts the loss of accuracy by using too few PPC, although that then calls into question the use of higher-order polynomial spaces in the Stokes discretization. (iii) One develops methods with higher accuracy to project properties from particle locations to fields.
-An alternative is to use field-based-instead of a particle-based-descriptions of the temperature, chemical composition, or other advected quantities as

-discussed in Kronbichler et al. (2012); in that case, the effort for the Stokes solve and the advection solve is automatically balanced.
+In particular, we may need to grow the number of particles per cell as $O(h^{-1})$ or even $O(h^{-2})$ to retain the convergence order of the finite element scheme if the expected convergence order is better than $\mathcal{O}(h^2)$ .
+This requires choosing between one of three options: (i) One needs to use a potentially very large number of particles per cell to retain the accuracy of the Stokes discretization, in particular if high accuracy is required or the computations are in three space dimensions.
+This may be prohibitively expensive, however: for example, in the $Q_3 \times Q_2$ solution of the SolCx case with $h = \frac{1}{128}$ and $\frac{PPC = 25,600}{PPC = 25,600}$ PPC = 25,600 (see Table 3), the particle operations associated with the one time step we solve account for some 95% of the overall run time. (ii) One accepts the loss of accuracy by using too few particles per cell, although that then calls into question the use of higher order polynomial spaces in the Stokes discretization. (iii) One develops methods with higher accuracy to project properties from particle locations to fields.
+An alternative is to use fieldbased - instead of a particle-based - descriptions of the temperature, chemical composition, or other advected quantities as discussed in [Kronbichler et al.(2012)]; in that case, the effort for the Stokes solve and the advection solve is automatically balanced.

-Finally, we want to emphasize that higher-order PIC schemes with a constant number of PPC have been successfully developed for other applications like the shallow-water equation, and the vortex formulation of the Navier-Stokes equations (Edwards & Bridson 2012).
-In other words, we do not argue that the dependence on PPC is an intrinsic property of any higher-order PIC schemes, but is rather a consequence of the algorithmic differences between our methods and those implemented in Edwards & Bridson (2012).
+Finally, we want to emphasize that higher-order PIC (HOPIC) schemes with a constant number of particles per cell have been successfully developed for other applications like the shallow-water equation, and the vortex formulation of the Navier-Stokes equations [Edwards & Bridson(2012)] .
+In other words, we do not argue that the dependence on PPC is an intrinsic property of any higher-order PIC schemes, but is rather a consequence of the algorithmic differences between our methods and those implemented in [Edwards & Bridson(2012)].
 It is apparent that determining the precise differences responsible provides a useful direction for future research.